uga-libraries/web-aip/documentation/Workflow_Preservation_Download_Part_2.md

    It will not retry a seed that completed but had errors.
    To download fewer at a time, put text in the Complete column, leaving a few blank, and run the script multiple times, deleting the text from Complete a few at a time.

+4. Review seeds_log.csv and record the result in the preservation download tracker (Success or a summary of the errors)
+   1. Metadata_Report_Empty field: in the tracker, note if collection or seed scope were empty (not an error if there is no scope rule of that type, which is common) in their own columns, and if any other report was empty (likely an error) under Other Report.
+   2. Metadata_Report_Errors: in the tracker, note any errors to review under Other Report.
+   3. Seed_Report_Redaction: in the tracker, note anything except "Successfully redacted" or "No login columns to redact".
+      Archive-It is inconsistent about if the login fields are present, even for the same seed.
+   4. WARC_Download_Errors, WARC_Fixity_Errors, and WARC_Unzip_Errors should have a success message for every WARC.
+      If there is anything else, put it in the tracker under WARC Download.
+   5. Complete: If a seed was successful, it will have Complete in the "Complete" column.
+      Otherwise, it will have the type of error and will need to be downloaded again.

 ### Part 3

 Use the [General AIP script](https://github.com/uga-libraries/general-aip)